 A Fond Farewell to Faculty Retirees

 While every path to teaching at Hope is unique, among the college’s dedicated faculty there are also at least two traits that are omnipresent: a love of a discipline, and a passion for inspiring and mentoring new generations.
 This year’s three retiring professors are no exception.
-One flew above the skies of Europe and honed … Continue reading “A Fond Farewell to Faculty Retirees”
+One flew above the skies of Europe and honed… Continue Reading →

 A Gift with Gratitude for an Unforgettable Act

 Search for Dr. Latif Jiji’s name online, and you’ll find articles in publications like The New Yorker and the Washington Post about his unique role as owner, with his wife Vera, of Manhattan’s only vineyard — in the couple’s 15-foot by 45-foot backyard.
-You’ll find information about the respected texts that he wrote during his … Continue reading “A Gift with Gratitude for an Unforgettable Act”
+You’ll find information about the respected texts that he wrote during his… Continue Reading →

 The Nation’s Best